chicio/chicio.github.io/_posts/2019-03-27-blender-tutorial-13-animation.md

 keyframe in the timeline, and the go in the space properties panel, change one of the spatial properties we want to animate (location, rotation or scale) and right click on them to show a menu where we can select "Insert keyframes".
-After that you will see the value of the property we decided to animate to become yellow (orange in my images below because I have a custom theme.).
+After that you will see the value of the property we decided to animate to become yellow (orange in my images below because I have a custom theme).

 {% include blog-lazy-image.html description="blender animation set keyframe 1" src="/assets/images/posts/blender-animation-set-keyframe-1.jpg" %}
 {% include blog-lazy-image.html description="blender animation set keyframe 2" src="/assets/images/posts/blender-animation-set-keyframe-2.jpg" %}